 "Best attainable sound for a component of its kind, almost without practical considerations; "the least musical compromise."
 A Class A system is one for which you don't have to make a leap of faith to believe that you're hearing the real thing.
 With Super Audio CD, DVD-Audio, and Hi-Rez PCM and DSD files now available, we have created a new Class, A+, for the best performance in those digital categories."

-In a Follow-Up, Jim Austin wrote of using the Benchmark processor with the same company's AHB2 power amp—a combination of high source output voltage and modest amplifier gain that he describes as "optimal for minimizing noise and distortion"—and reported hearing "richer and more interesting" reproduction of very subtle details.
+In a Follow-Up, Jim Austin wrote of using the Benchmark processor with the same company's AHB2power amp—a combination of high source output voltage and modest amplifier gain that he describes as "optimal for minimizing noise and distortion"—and reported hearing "richer and more interesting" reproduction of very subtle details.

-"Benchmark's LA4 is the widest-bandwidth, widest-dynamic-range, lowest-noise, lowest-distortion preamplifier I have encountered."
+"Benchmark's LA4 is the widest-bandwidth, widest-dynamic-range, lowest-noise, lowest-distortion preamplifier I have encountered."- John Atkinson

-"The LA4 is probably the most transparent and revealing audio component I've ever used.
-It does not seem to leave any fingerprints on the sound."
+"In his listening room, Kalman Rubinson compared the LA4 to a cable—and couldn't hear any difference.
+He concludes,'the LA4 is probably the most transparent and revealing audio component I've ever used.
+It does not seem to leave any fingerprints on the sound.'"